hamotime/configure-ad/README.md

 </p>
 <br />

-<p> 2. <b> Create a bunch of additional users and attempt to log into client-1 with one of the users (AD) </b>
+<p> <b>2.
+Create a bunch of additional users and attempt to log into client-1 with one of the users (AD)</b>

-- Login to dc-1 as jane_admin
+- Login to dc-1 as jane_admin.
-- Open powershell_ise as administrator
+- Open powershell_ise as administrator.
 - Create a new file called “create-users” to Desktop and paste contents of script into it.
 This script will automatically create random user accounts into our _EMPLOYEES OU folder without us having to manually create them.
 - Click” Run Script” and Ok.
 You should see in the blue command line window user accounts being created.
 It will take a few minutes to create.
 - Open “Active Directory Users and Computers” and observe the user accounts being created in _EMPLOYEES.